Madetoja HallBuy tickets Order serving

 Leevi Madetoja’s only Kalevala-themed work is also his most daring and romantic, a heroic story in the spirit of Tchaikovsky.
 Kirmo Lintinen is perhaps best known for his jazz compositions.
 His concerto dedicated to Niko Kumpuvaara presents the full potential of the accordion – the work originally premiered in 2015, but a newly rearranged version for a large orchestra now makes its debut.
 Helvi Leiviskä attracted attention as the first Finnish woman to compose symphonies.
 Her Second Symphony from 1954 is a journey of powerful twists and turns, building toward a mysterious conclusion.
 The concert culminates with Jean Sibelius’s Finlandia.

 Tickets 29 € normal/ 24 € pensioner / 16 € student, unemployed, child (3–17 yrs)

 Free entry to the concert for Kaikukortti holders (limited amount, must be purchased in advance from Oulu10 service point).

-Head start in Restaurant Preludi at 18.30.
+Head start at Restaurant Preludi at 18:30.
 Discussion of the forthcoming concert.